 Notre Dame Men's Ice Hockey v Miami at Hockey City Classic on 02-17-2013.

-Earned his second monogram as a sophomore with the Irish hockey team in 2011-12 ... hard-working forward who can fill a variety of roles on the Notre Dame offensive attack ... struggled early in his second season but came on strong late in the year ... will look to pick up where he left off last season ... has the ability to set linemates up for scoring chances or can cash in himself ... has great character and attitude for the game of hockey ... will look to take his game to another level as a junior ... has scored everywhere he's played throughout his career ... played in 38 games last season with five goals and five assists for 10 points ... in two seasons at Notre Dame has played in 81 games with nine goals and 20 assists for 29 points ... joined the Irish after playing for the Sioux Falls Stampede of the United States Hockey League (USHL) ... one of 17 former USHL players and one of five former NAHL players on the Notre Dame roster ... one of four Michigan natives on the team along with fellow juniors Joe Rogers (Marysville) and Bryan Rust (Novi) and freshman Andy Ryan (Brighton) ... comes from the same hometown as former Irish All-American Erik Condra ... signed with the Irish in the late signing period (April `10) along with goaltenders Joe Rogers and Steven Summerhays and defenseman Shayne Taker.
+Three-time monogram winner for the Irish ... strong two-way forward who has filled a variety of roles for the Irish during his career ... high-energy player who is a leader on the ice ... had a strong junior season ... became one of Notre Dame's top penalty killers ... relentless, smart player who makes things happen on the ice ... has the ability to set linemates up for scoring chances or can cash in himself ... has great character and attitude for the game of hockey ... has scored everywhere he's played throughout his career ... missed nine games during 2012-13 due to injuries ... saw action in 32 games, scoring five goals with seven assists for 12 points ... scored once on the power play, led the team with two short-handed goals and had a pair of game winners ... has played in 113 career games with 14 goals and 27 assists for 41 points ... joined the Irish after playing for the Sioux Falls Stampede of the United States Hockey League (USHL) ... one of 20 former USHL players and one of four former NAHL players on the Notre Dame roster ... one of four Michigan natives on the team along with fellow seniors Joe Rogers (Marysville) and Bryan Rust (Novi) and sophomore Andy Ryan (Brighton) ... comes from the same hometown as Irish All-American Erik Condra ... signed with the Irish in the late signing period (April `10) along with goaltenders Joe Rogers and Steven Summerhays and defenseman Shayne Taker.

 PREP & PERSONAL: Graduated from Livonia Stevenson High School in Livonia, Mich. ... played high school hockey at Stevenson in `05-'06, scoring 17 goals and 25 assists in 26 games ... played again in `07-'08, notching 33 goals and 36 assists for 69 points in 27 games ... led all Michigan Division 1 players in scoring ... selected to Team Michigan all-star squad ... served as team captain ... selected first team all-conference, all-area and all-state ... team most valuable player and winner of the scholar-athlete award ... also saw action with the Honeybaked AAA program ... in `06-'07, helped team to Michigan State championship with 20 goals and 24 assists in 50 games ... in `07-'08, saw action in 20 games for Honeybaked, scoring 10 goals and 10 assists ... attended USA Select 15, 16 and 17 Festivals ... played junior hockey in both the USHL and the NAHL ... played the `09-'10 season with the Sioux Falls Stampede of the USHL where he led the team in scoring with 23 goals and 51 assists for 74 points in 60 games ... picked up four power-play goals with one short-handed tally and three game winners plus 90 penalty minutes ... served as an alternate captain with the Stampede, helping team to a third-place finish in the USHL West Division ... selected to play in the 2010 USHL Top Prospects game ... finished second in the USHL in assists, four behind fellow Irish teammate T.J.
 Tynan and fourth in overall scoring ... was a first-round selection of Sioux Falls, sixth overall, in the 2009 USHL Entry Draft ... started junior career with the NAHL's Wenatchee Wild based in Wenatchee, Wash. ... captained team to Robertson Cup championship game where they lost to St. Louis ... led the Wild in scoring with 24 goals and 32 assists for 56 points in 68 games ... scored nine power-play goals, two short-handed markers and six game winners ... was selected to the NAHL all-rookie team and was first team all-Western Division ... named to the Robertson Cup all-tournament team ... participated in the NAHL Top Prospects Tournament ... son of Mark and Paola Voran ... has one brother, Marcus ... born in Dearborn, Mich. ... marketing major in the Mendoza College of Business at Notre Dame.